DannyBen/extended_yaml/README.md

   host: example.com
 ```

-We can now load the extended YAML file likw this:
+We can now load the extended YAML file like this:

 ```ruby
 # Load an extended YAML